How to Cook Kalettes (Flower Sprouts, Kale Sprouts) - Earth to Veg

 Roasting at 350 °F allows the insides to cook to perfect tenderness just as the outer leaves turn crispy and brown.

 This is important: don’t overcrowd the pan, or they’ll be closer to steamed than roasted.
 None of the kalettes should be touching each other.
-I think another reason people end up using higher temperatures may be because they are crowding the pan.
+Another reason people end up using higher temperatures may be because they are crowding the pan.
 If you give each kalette enough space, you don’t have to cook as hot or as long.
+And they’ll cook more evenly.

-Verdict: This is my favourite cooking method for kalettes so far.
+Verdict: This is my second-favourite cooking method for kalettes so far, just behind air frying.
+It’s better for large families because you can roast a huge batch at once, whereas with air frying you might need to cook in batches.
 I also love that it’s so easy to change up the flavour profile, depending on the spice mix you use.
-Some of the seasonings I’ve tried so far are adobo seasoning, shichimi togarashi + salt, and steak spice.
+Some of the seasonings I’ve tried so far are: adobo seasoning, shichimi togarashi + salt, and berbere spice.

 roasted flower sprouts